jtristan/CS1_2022/Homework/HW7/P5/statement.md

 ###### Example:

-- With input str = "abcdefcde", your program should print "abcdef".
+- With input str = "bcabc", your program should print "abc", as it is lexicographically smaller than "cab" and "bca" (i.e., it would appear earlier in a dictionary).

 ###### Input Format (input arrives from terminal / stdin):